opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 DELETE _search/scroll/_all
 ```

-The `scroll` operation is a point-in-time search just like a snapshot corresponding to a specific timestamp.
-Documents added when the search is context is open are not taken into account in the results.
+The `scroll` operation corresponds to a specific timestamp.
+Documents added after that timestamp are not considered as potential results.

 Because open search contexts consume a lot of memory, we suggest you do not use this for frequent user queries.
 If you don't need the search context open, use the `sort` parameter with the `search_after` parameter for scrolling.